Supervisor

 stdout_logfile=/var/www/app-name/storage/logs/worker.log

-When you create a new config, use these commands.
+stopwaitsecs=3600When you create a new config, use these commands.

 sudo supervisorctl reread

-sudo supervisorctl update
+sudo supervisorctl updateUsage

 Start the supervisor worker with this command.

-When you deploy a new app version, restart supervisor worker with this command.
+supervisorctl start app-name-workerWhen you deploy a new app version, restart supervisor worker with this command.

-supervisorctl restart app-name-worker
+supervisorctl restart app-name-workerRestart without sudo

-To restart supervisor from CI, you have to allow restart without sudo
+To restart supervisor from CI, you have to allow restart without sudo.

-with the group that runs the application.
+sudo vim /etc/supervisor/supervisord.confReplace USER with your username, and nginx with the group that runs the application.

 [unix_http_server]

-Restart supervisor.
+chown=YOUR_USER:nginxRestart supervisor.

-sudo service supervisor restart
+sudo service supervisor restartNow USER can restart supervisor without sudo.

 List all workers

-Example of output.
+supervisorctlExample of output.

-app-name-worker RUNNING pid 40598, uptime 0:03:30
+app-name-worker RUNNING pid 40598, uptime 0:03:30Global commands

 If workers use command with local user, you have to add this user to the global commands.
-Here, the example is /home/$USER/.cargo/bin/scout-seeker
+Here, the example is /home/$USER/.cargo/bin/scout-seeker, by default supervisor user, nginx, can't run this command.

-Copy binary to /usr/local/bin
+Copy binary to /usr/local/bin.

-Verify that the binary is in the path for the supervisor user.
+sudo cp /home/$USER/.cargo/bin/scout-seeker /usr/local/binVerify that the binary is in the path for the supervisor user.

-sudo su -l nginx -s /bin/bash
+sudo -u nginx which scout-seekersudo su -l nginx -s /bin/bash

 which scout-seeker